mozillazg/kube-audit-mcp/README.md

         endpoint: cn-hangzhou.log.aliyuncs.com  # Replace with your Log Service endpoint
         project: k8s-log-cxxx                   # Replace with your Log Service project
         logstore: audit-cxxx                    # Replace with your Log Service logstore
+  - name: test
+    provider:
+      name: gcp-cloud-logging      # Use Google Cloud Logging as the provider
+      gcp_cloud_logging:
+        project_id: test-233xxx # Replace with your Project ID
+        cluster_name: test-cluster  # Replace with your GKE cluster name (optional)
 ```

 </details>